 Books, Books and More Books

 I love writing shorter pieces for magazines, but nothing quite compares to the first time you get assigned a Library of Congress catalog number.
 Or the second time.
-Or, in my case, the eighth time.
+Or, in my case, the tenth time.
 I’ve also contributed to a number of other books.
 Click on the covers or title of each book for more info.

 I grew up in libraries, or so it seems.
 My mother and I would take regular trips to the branch library near my house at least twice a week, and those trips were enchanted.
 The very air in the library seemed charged with possibility and imagination; books seem to have their own almost human vitality.